Harry Callahan

 Introduction

 Harry Morey Callahan (October 22, 1912 – March 15, 1999) was an American photographer and educator.
-He taught at both the Institute of Design in Chicago and the Rhode Island School of Design.
+He taught at both the Institute of Design at the Illinois Institute of Technology in Chicago, and the Rhode Island School of Design in Providence.

 Callahan's first solo exhibition was at the Art Institute of Chicago in 1951.
 He had a retrospective at the Museum of Modern Art in New York in 1976/1977.
 Callahan was a recipient of the Edward MacDowell Medal and the National Medal of Arts.
 He represented the United States in the Venice Biennale in 1978.